The pros and cons of some of the best ways to consolidate debt

 - Procrastination.
 Waiting for the "perfect" solution to come along almost always means you'll end up deeper in debt.
 Choose your approach, and start getting out of debt today!

-Gerri Detweiler is the author of Slash Your Debt, Save Money & Secure Your Future and founder of DebtConsolidationRX.com.
+Gerri Detweiler is the author of Slash Your Debt, Save Money & Secure Your Future.
 Copyright Gerri Detweiler, all rights reserved.

 Take the Next Step: